-But if we integrate out to longer times, we see that each of these ρ values eventually spirals into C^{\pm} (as they should because the eigenvalues are negative), but the time a solution takes to do so (and whether it goes to C^+ or C^- can vary hugely with small changes in ρ , initial conditions, or integration time step!
+But if we integrate out to longer times, we see that each of these ρ values eventually spirals into C^{\pm} (as they should because the real-part of the eigenvalues are still negative).

+But the time a solution takes to do so (and whether it goes to C^+ or C^-) can vary hugely with small changes in ρ , initial conditions, or integration time step!
 This is a fascinating region!